-- Interest Rate Renegotiations: - To modify a floating-rate loan to a fixed-rate loan, the interest rate on a loan shall not decrease if the WA interest rate of the overall portfolio is below 7.00%. - To modify the nominal interest rate of a fixed-rate loan, the interest rate on that loan shall not be lower than 7.00%. - For each of the above-mentioned renegotiations the maximum amount that may be novated will represent 5.0% of the initial portfolio balance. - Maturity Extensions: - The maturity of the loan can be extended up to 30 September 2028. - Frequency of payment and amortisation method must remain the same or higher. - The maximum amount that may be extended in the maturity will represent 10.0% of the initial portfolio balance.
+• Interest Rate Renegotiations:

+- To modify a floating-rate loan to a fixed-rate loan, the interest rate on a loan shall not decrease if the WA interest rate of the overall portfolio is below 6.8%. - To modify the nominal interest rate of a fixed-rate loan, the interest rate on that loan shall not be lower than 6.8%. - For each of the above-mentioned renegotiations the maximum amount that may be novated will represent 5.0% of the initial portfolio balance.

+Maturity Extensions:

+- The maturity of the loan can be extended up to 1 September 2029. - Frequency of payment and amortisation method must remain the same or higher. - The maximum amount that may be extended in the maturity will represent 10.0% of the initial portfolio balance.

-DBRS Morningstar considers these changes in its cash flow analysis to stress the worst-case portfolio composition and, in addition, applies a yield compression on the portfolio's interest rate of up to 20.0%.
+DBRS Morningstar considers these changes in the cash flow model to stress the worst-case portfolio.
+DBRS Morningstar applies a yield compression on the portfolio's interest rate per rating level, taking into consideration stressed default and base constant prepayment rate.